Microsoft Built Its Own Custom Linux Kernel For Its New IoT Service - Slashdot

 Are Mediatek and MS willing to publish the source to this inner firmware on github, along with flashing instructions?
 I wouldn't think so.
 So put on your tin-foil hat, remember the Intel management engine Minix scandal and be very afraid!

 How long will the battery last.
-(Score:3)
+(Score:4, Interesting)

 https://www.jeffgeerling.com/b... [jeffgeerling.com]

 If you really need lowest power consumption, then something like freeRTOS makes a lot of sense.
 So yeah, it will not last for days on a coin-cell battery.
-But for applications where a power is not a constraint (inside an appliance, a wall wart, a so
+But for applications where a power is not a constraint (inside an appliance, a wall wart, a solar cell, or some other kind of powered box) with a 5$ part you can run normal linux software on it, and it consumes about 200ma while tranceiving wifi.
+If this thing is running @ 500MHz, it could be only 50 ma.

+tradeoff is relatively normal software environment in linux vs. hyper specialized rare coders and 1% of the application ecosystems available for RTOS.

 What battery?